solo-io/gloo/docs/content/operations/debugging_gloo/_index.md

 ### Declaratively setting the log levels

-Setting the `LOG_LEVEL` environment variable within `gloo`, `discovery`, `gateway` or gateway proxy deployments will change the level at which the stats server logs.
+Setting the `LOG_LEVEL` environment variable within `gloo`, `discovery`, or gateway proxy deployments will change the level at which the stats server logs.
 The default log level for the stats server is `info`.

 Other acceptable log levels for Gloo Edge components are: